guettli/PostgreSQL-Tips/README.md

 You have a table with a primary key "ID" and a column "name".

 Which rows have a name which is not unique?
-Which IDs to these rows have?
+Which IDs do these rows have?

 ```
 select name, array_agg(id), count(*) from id_name_table group by name having count(*)>1;